UP WILD CHURCH

 After 10-15 minutes, the people are called back, and they share.
 They share their experience, what they noticed, what they thought, how it connected to the readings or their lives, etc.

-Then, there are Prayers of the People.
+Then, there are Prayers of the People using different elements of the Earth.
 We offer prayers together.

 Then we finish with a poem and announcements.